New Music from Savage Animals: “Playthings” out Jan. 27

 About Gary Robert Scott: After 12 years as an investigative and political journalist, Scott became a public radio producer and later program director at NPR’s Los Angeles-flagship KCRW.
 He founded Inside Voices Media, a podcast production company, in 2019.

-About Jerry Flanagan: A successful attorney and arborist, Flanagan describes his vibe as “tilting at windmills, except the lance is a bass and the windmill is truth.”
+About Jerry Flanagan: Flanagan describes his vibe as “tilting at windmills, except the lance is a bass and the windmill is truth.”

 “Playthings”